Menopause and bone health: A guide to eating well for your bones

 Image transcript:

-Build strength on at least 2 days a week to keep muscles, bones and joints strong.
+Build strength at least 2 days a week to keep muscles, bones and joints strong.
 Gym, yoga, carry heavy bags.
 Minimise sedentary time.
 Break up periods of inactivity.
-For older adults, to reduce the chance of frailty and falls – improve balance 2 days a week - bowls, dance, Tai Chi.
+For older adults, to reduce the chance of frailty and falls – improve balance 2 days a week - bowls, dance, and Tai Chi.

-can help
+How Simplyhealth can help

-Our 24/7 online GP service gives you the opportunity to speak with a professional quickly and at a convenient time that works for you.
-If you’re worried about osteoporosis during the menopause, depending on your health plan you may be able to claim back towards the costs of appointments with a physiotherapist who can offer advice on bone density issues such as osteopenia and osteoporosis and tailor exercises to help improve bone density.
-And our on-demand counselling services ensure someone is always there to listen and help you get through whatever you’re dealing with.
+If you’re worried about osteoporosis during menopause, depending on your health plan you may be able to claim back towards the costs of appointments with a physiotherapist who can offer advice on bone density issues such as osteopenia and osteoporosis and tailor exercises to help improve bone density.

 Related articles